clouedoc/typescript-boilerplate-old/README.md

 This repository contains boilerplate for my TypeScript projects.

+**Info: I do not use this boilerplate anymore.
+Find the most recent one on my [GitHub profile](https://github.com/clouedoc) and use that instead.**

 ## To edit

 1. "bin" name in `package.json` and "bin" in "oclif" in `package.json`